Crime 43 - Constructive Manslaughter 2 – The unlawful act 1

 It was held that the unlawful act in itself was sufficient to constitute constructive manslaughter, despite the fact that an action was brought in tort (trespass) (civil law) i.e. the accused did not have either implied or express permission to enter the premises, and not in criminal law.

-The nature or the type of “unlawful act” that could give rise to constructive manslaughter was clarified in the case of R v Franklin (1883).
+The nature or the type of an “unlawful act” that could give rise to constructive manslaughter was clarified in the case of R v Franklin (1883).

-Prior to the decision in R v Franklin (1883), constructive manslaughter could be raised in cases and instances where the accused caused the death of another by committing an act that was unlawful in either civil or criminal law but post the decision in R v Franklin (1883), in order to raise or establish constructive manslaughter, the act must be unlawful in criminal law and not just in civil law.
+Prior to the decision in R v Franklin (1883), constructive manslaughter could be pleaded in cases and instances where the accused caused the death of another by committing an act that was unlawful in either civil or criminal law but post the decision in R v Franklin (1883), in order to establish constructive manslaughter, the act must be unlawful in criminal law and not just in civil law.

 Comments